Leo Flieg: Early life

+Communist Party of Germany

-The founding congress of the Communist Party of Germany took place in Berlin over three days between 30 December 1918 and 1 January 1919.
-The core of the founding membership consisted of those who had hitherto been Spartacus League members: Leo Flieg was a party member and part of the leadership team from the outset.
+The founding congress of the Communist Party of Germany (KPD) took place in Berlin over three days between 30 December 1918 and 1 January 1919.
+The core of the founding membership consisted of those who had hitherto been Spartacus League members; Flieg was a party member and part of the leadership team from the outset.
 He worked closely with Willi Münzenberg on the creation of the Young Communist International ("Kommunistische Jugendinternationale" / KJI), serving as a member of its executive committee from its launch in 1919 till March 1922.
 During the immediate postwar years Flieg was lodging in Berlin with the family of a girl friend.
 The father of the family, who worked at the giant Osram factory in Berlin, was heard to marvel at the abstemious ways of his daughter's seemingly unassuming friend: "I was amazed that Leo managed a whole egg for breakfast: half that amount would most certainly have been enough for him!" ("Mich wundert es eigentlich, das Leo zum Frühstück ein ganzes Ei schafft, ein halbes würde ihm sicher auch genügen!").

 From 1922, jointly with Käthe Pohl, Flieg served as secretary to the Organisation Office ("Orgbüro") of the party politburo.
-He participated in every congress conducted by the Communist Party of Germany between 1920 and 1932.
-In 1924 he stood successfully for election to the Landtag of Prussia as a Communist Party member.
-Successively re-elected at subsequent elections, he retained his seat without a break till 1932.
-He was elected to the party Central Committee in 1927 and appears to have joined the politburo shortly afterwards.
-At the sixth world congress, in 1928, he joined the Comintern International Control Commission.
+He participated in every congress conducted by the KPD between 1920 and 1932.
+In 1924 he was elected to the Landtag of Prussia representing Westphalia South.
+He was re-elected several times before Communists were excluded from the Landtag in 1933.
+He was elected to the KPD Central Committee in 1927 and appears to have joined the Politburo shortly afterwards.
+At the 6th World Congress of the Communist International in 1928, he joined the Comintern International Control Commission.

 One source indicates that from 1928 Flieg made his home in the Comintern's so-called "Hotel Lux" in Moscow, though the extent of his activities in Germany suggests that at this point much of his time was still spent in Berlin.
-Leo Flieg liked to operate behind the scenes, which can make it hard to pin down details of his work for the German Communist Party.
-According to one source, records uncovered in Moscow during 1992/93 show that during the early 1930s, as a secretary of the party and commissioner of the Comintern Intelligence Service ("Отдел международной связи, " / OMS), Leo Flieg was in charge of spending an annual subsidy from Moscow valued at 1.8 million marks, co-ordinating false passports, radio operators and couriers.
+Flieg liked to operate behind the scenes, which can make it hard to pin down details of his work for the KPD.
+According to one source, records uncovered in Moscow during 1992/93 show that during the early 1930s, as a secretary of the party and commissioner of the Comintern Intelligence Service ("Отдел международной связи, " / OMS), Flieg was in charge of spending an annual subsidy from Moscow valued at 1.8 million marks, co-ordinating false passports, radio operators and couriers.
 He himself headed up a counterfeiting operation with 170 "employees".
 This intelligence role was conducted in close collaboration with the Soviet secret police.

-In May 1932 Leo Flieg was suddenly dismissed from his various functions by the German party.
+In May 1932 Flieg was suddenly dismissed from his various functions by the KPD.
 At the time a party newspaper - identified, perhaps inevitably, as a Trotskyist newspaper - noted that party comrades had probably barely heard of him.
 But Flieg had nevertheless become the stabilizing figure ("der ruhende Pol") in the party Central Committee: